-KCSARC is working closely with a group of lesbian, gay, bisexual, transgender, questioning (LGBTQ) and allied young people (P.O.P!
+From 2010 until 2013, KCSARC worked with a group of lesbian, gay, bisexual, transgender, questioning (LGBTQ) and allied young people (P.O.P!
 The Power of Prevention) who promote equality, safety, and respect in both real life and within the digital realm.
-This project aims to decrease sexual violence among LGBTQ and allied youth by increasing youth empowerment and leadership and utilizing digital technology.
+This project aimed to decrease sexual violence among LGBTQ and allied youth by increasing youth empowerment and leadership and utilizing digital technology.

-P.O.P! reaches out to other young people in their communities by incorporating social media, video, written material, and face-to-face conversations.
-Their goal is to create healthier communities and end sexual assault by dispelling myths, encouraging positive attitudes and behaviors, and increasing access to resources like KCSARC.
+P.O.P! reached out to other young people in their communities by incorporating social media, video, written material, and face-to-face conversations.
+Their goal was to create healthier communities and end sexual assault by dispelling myths, encouraging positive attitudes and behaviors, and increasing access to resources like KCSARC.

 P.O.P! member Monica said, “I think it's important that youth bring awareness to healthy sexuality and ways to prevent sexual assault.
 I've never been a part of a group quite like P.O.P!
 I think it's different because its about a more tender subject that you don't see a lot of youth groups about.”